Skip to main content

 • Treating roadmap rows as available product behavior.

-• Assuming AWS, GCP, Terraform, CloudFormation, or Kubernetes support matches Azure support.
+• Assuming AWS, GCP, Terraform, CloudFormation, or Kubernetes support matches Azure live-cloud support.

 • Hard-coding CLI commands without first running cloudeval capabilities --format json.